ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 #### Block creation {#pow-block-creation}

-Blocks are created by validators.
-Each slot, one validator is randomly selected to be the block proposer.
-Their consensus client requests a bundle of transactions in the form of an 'execution payload' from their paired execution client.
+Validators create blocks.
+One validator is randomly selected in each slot to be the block proposer.
+Their consensus client requests a bundle of transactions as an 'execution payload' from their paired execution client.
 They wrap this in consensus data to form a block, which they send to other nodes on the Ethereum network.
 This block production is rewarded in ETH.
 In rare cases when multiple possible blocks exist for a single slot, or nodes hear about blocks at different times, the fork choice algorithm picks the block that forms the chain with the greatest weight of attestations (where weight is the number of validators attesting scaled by their ETH balance).

 #### Security {#pow-security}